dsobral/ADER/material/Practical.md

 **TASK**: Visualize the BAM you generated in Galaxy.
 <br/>

-**QUESTION**:: What is the position of the start of the first alignment in your SAM file?
+**QUESTION**:: What is the position of the start of the first alignment in the file you generated in Galaxy (when you visualize the BAM file in Galaxy it shows you the SAM information)?
 <details><summary>Click Here to see the answer</summary><p>
-The first line in the SAM file (after the header section with the lines starting with '@') corresponds to the alignment of the first sequence in the fastq file (HWI-D00418:83:C7G9GANXX:2:2108:16128:97655).
-It aligns in cromosome 2L, position 18391979, in the reverse orientation (that's what the 16 in the second column means), with a mapping quality of 60.
-In this particular case, the first 9 bases where not aligned (they were soft clipped).
+The first line in the SAM file (after the long header section with the lines starting with '@') corresponds to the alignment of the sequence with the identifier HWI-D00418:83:C7G9GANXX:2:1314:11646:81987.
+It aligns in cromosome 2L, position 69393, in the reverse orientation (that's what the 16 in the second column means), with a mapping quality of 60.
 </p></details>
 <br/>